handav/class_ten_workshop/README.md

 * Don't be afraid to explore the other models we didn't get to in class!
 Working with them is very similar to what we did today, and each has its own walk-through: [https://github.com/tensorflow/magenta/tree/master/magenta/models](https://github.com/tensorflow/magenta/tree/master/magenta/models)

-* You can look at the PolyphonyRNN model, which is very similar to MelodyRNN, but it generates polyphonic music.
+* You can look at the PolyphonyRNN model, which is very similar to MelodyRNN, but it generates polyphonic music (meaning it generates more than one note at a time).

 * For advanced exploration in training the MelodyRNN model, you can try changing the hyperparameters (the --hparams argument): try changing the batch size and rnn layer sizes and see what happens!
 (Remember to use the same values when generating from the model).